Cargill/splinter-docs/docs/0.5/references/cli/splinterd.1.md

 : Specifies a human-readable name for the node (Default: "Node NODE-ID")

 `--database DB-URL`
-: Specifies the URL for the PostgreSQL database used for Biome.
+: Specifies the URL or connection string for the PostgreSQL or SQLite database used for Splinter state, including circuits, proposals and Biome.
 (Default:
-  127.0.0.1:5432.)
-This option is required when `--enable-biome` is used.
+  SQLite database splinter_state.db) This option is required.
+The default SQLite database will go in the directory, `/var/lib/splinter`, unless `SPLINTER_STATE_DIR` or `SPLINTER_HOME` is set.

+  Using `memory` or `:memory:` as the DB-URL means that state will not persist when `splinterd` restarts.

 `--heartbeat SECONDS`
 : Specifies how often, in seconds, to send a heartbeat.
 (Default: 30 seconds.)